shanicohen1902/no-sql-db-comparison/README.md

 Mongod – the primary daemon process.
 It handles data requests, manages data access, and performs background management operations.
 (Configuration server)

 ### Sharding
+1. By hash.
+Hashed sharding uses either a single field hashed index or a compound hashed index (New in 4.4) as the shard key to partition data across your cluster.
+Hashed sharding provides a more even data distribution across the sharded cluster
+2. by range (when need to query by range).
+Range-based sharding involves dividing data into contiguous ranges determined by the shard key values.
+In this model, documents with “close” shard key values are likely to be in the same chunk or shard.
+This allows for efficient queries where reads target documents within a contiguous range.
+However, both read and write performance may decrease with poor shard key selection.
-By hash (better distribution) /by range (when need to query by range).
-The key couldn’t be changed!\
+The key couldn’t be changed!

-Auto sharding by Mongos - when a chunk size limits the threshold, mongo will immigrate data to another shard
+Auto sharding by Mongos - when a chunk size limits the threshold, mongo will immigrate data to another shard.
+Range-based sharding is the default sharding methodology if no other options such as those required for Hashed Sharding or zones are configured.

   ![mongo sharding](https://user-images.githubusercontent.com/58383975/97004874-58677000-1546-11eb-887c-ca1d73eb7498.png)

 ### Clustering
-Single Master Architecture\
-Auto re-election\
-Asynchronous replication
+**Single Master Architecture** (also called master-slave)\
+Master-slave replication enables data from one database server (the master) to be replicated to one or more other database servers (the slaves).
+The master logs the updates, which then ripple through to the slaves.
+The slave outputs a message stating that it has received the update successfully, thus allowing the sending of subsequent updates.
+Master-slave replication can be either synchronous or asynchronous.
+The difference is simply the timing of propagation of changes.
+If the changes are made to the master and slave at the same time, it is synchronous.
+If changes are queued up and written later, it is asynchronous.
+The replication in mongo is asynchronous.

+Mogo auto re-election - Replica sets use elections to determine which set member will become primary (master).
+Replica sets can trigger an election in response to a variety of events.
+The replica set cannot process write operations until the election completes successfully.
+The replica set can continue to serve read queries if such queries are configured to run on secondaries.

 **Write path:**
 To the primary node.
 Asynchronous replication to the slave\
 Default - Success writing when the master succeeded.
 Option – write also to the majority/number of nodes.\
 **Read path:**
  By default, clients read from the primary. when the primary fails, the system unavailable.